 This vast 19th-century park consists of woodland, open land, two lakes, golf courses and playing fields across 700 acres.
-Roundhay Park started as a deer park in the 14th century and maps of the land from 1803 show it as open land with quarries and mines.
+Roundhay Park started as a deer park in the 14th century.
+Maps of the land from 1803 show it as open land with quarries and mines.

 For most of the 19th century, it was owned by wealthy banker William Nicholson and his heirs.
-However, it was put up for sale in 1871 and bought by Leeds City Council in 1871 and remains in their ownership as a public park.
-Attracting almost a million visitors a year the park features curving paths, which lead through a series of garden areas of the late 20th century, including gardens for people with limited mobility.
+However, it was put up for sale in 1871 and bought by Leeds City Council in 1871.
+It remains in their ownership as a public park.
+Attracting almost a million visitors a year, the park features curving paths leading through a series of garden areas of the late 20th century, including gardens for people with limited mobility.

-There is also an arboretum where there are planted trees and shrubs, which likely originate from the late 19th century.
-One of the Park’s most notable features is a fake medieval castle, which was built in 1811 as a summerhouse.
+There is also an arboretum, where there are planted trees and shrubs likely originating from the late 19th century.
+One of the Park’s most notable features is a fake medieval castle built in 1811 as a summerhouse.

 The role of Historic England

 We’re a proud partner of the Thriving Communities programme, giving £50,000 towards projects which use the power of culture and heritage alongside nature, sport, health and financial support to benefit the wellbeing of communities most affected by the COVID-19 pandemic.